Privacy & Trust

 Everything that happens is recorded.

-Every enrolment, classification, override, and consent change is logged with a timestamp, the model in use, and the thresholds applied.
-The log is queryable in-app and exportable for evidence packs.
+Every enrolment, classification, override, and consent change is logged with a timestamp, the model in use, and the thresholds applied - visible in the app at any time and exportable for evidence packs.
+The screen on the right is the live audit-log view operators see in the app.

 Contact a privacy officer